tradewelltech/beavers/docs/contributing.md

 git push origin vX.X.X
 ```

-Lastly on github, go to tags and create a release.
+Lastly on [Github](https://github.com/tradewelltech/beavers), go to tags and create a release.
 The CI will deploy to pypi automatically from then.

 ## Testing the documentation